-The garden covers a quarter of an acre of canal-side land, a former gas filling station, which has been converted into a ‘pop-up’ edible park using temporary containers and raised beds.
+is a unique vibrant and contemporary urban garden covering a quarter of an acre of canal-side land, a former gas filling station, which has been converted into a ‘pop-up’ edible park using temporary containers and raised beds.

-Our aim is to integrate food systems into our thinking about urban environments and explorea new aesthetic for productive landscapes.
+Our aim is to integrate food systems into our thinking about urban environments and explore a new aesthetic for productive landscapes.

 Edible Eastside is run by Urban Grain CIC registation number 7705661.
 Registered office 122 Fazeley Street Birmingham B5 5RS

 5-9pm 6th June 2014